What is the City's commitment to the health of Mobile Bay?

-Living in a beautiful, growing, coastal environment with among the highest rainfall levels in the country comes with its challenges, and we are not alone in our constant battle to meet the challenge of assuring water quality.
+Living in a beautiful and growing coastal environment with some of the highest rainfall levels in the country comes with its challenges, and we are not alone in our constant battle to meet the challenge of assuring water quality.
 Sanitary System Overflows (SSOs) can be one source of poor water quality, as are stormwater discharges from agricultural operations, construction of homes and businesses, failed septic systems and private sewer operations, boat waste, industrial operations, lawn fertilizers, chemicals and even pet waste.
 Mobile Bay is the repository of runoff from four states, so pinpointing the source of water contamination can be a difficult task.

-Over the past twenty months, the City has been hard at work to identify and address water quality concerns.
-Here are some of the efforts that have been undertaken to date:
+Over the past 20 months, the City has been hard at work to identify and address water quality concerns.

 City leaders invited key stakeholders to participate in and complete a Community Resilience Index process which identified community, economic and infrastructure weaknesses throughout the City.
 Led by Economic and Community Development, this process identified partnerships and funding to address those weaknesses.